Internal

 Park developed some concepts that were important to symbolic interactionism, such as the Presentation of Self or Impression Management

-Park said of impression management, "One thing that distinguishes man from the lower animals is the fact that he has a conception of himself, and once he has defined his role, he tries to live up to it.
-He not only acts, but he dresses the part, assumes quite spontaneously all the manners and attitudes he conceives as proper to it."
+Park said of impression management, "One thing that distinguishes man from the lower animals is the fact that he has a conception of himself, & once he has defined his role, he tries to live up to it.
+He not only acts, but he dresses the part, assumes quite spontaneously all the manners & attitudes he conceives as proper to it."

 Park was also important in the development of Human Ecology, also called Ecological Sociology, or Urban Social Ecology

-Ecological Sociology is concerned w/ the interrelationship btwn people & territory including how people adjust and adapt to their environment
+Ecological Sociology is concerned w/ the interrelationship btwn people & territory including how people adjust & adapt to their environment

 Park is an important figure in the study of collective behavior, offering perhaps the first sociological analysis of crowd behavior, noting that people imitate each other & under stressful conditions this imitation increases dramatically giving the impression that 'behavior has become contagious'